sjmyuan/sjmyuan.github.io/_drafts/free-monad.md

   case class Pure[F[_], A](a: A) extends Free[F, A]
   ```

-Actually, cats implement the `Freer` monad, but they call it `Free`, we will follow this convention.
+Cats implement the `Freer` monad, but they call it `Free`, we will follow this convention.

 With Free Monad, we can convert any ADT to monad by wrapping them in `Free`.
-This feature is a game changor, previously we create ADT according to the implementation of function, now we can create ADT at will, then use the ADT to compose function.
+This feature is a game changer, previously we create ADT according to the implementation of function, now we can create ADT at will, then use the ADT to compose function.

 Also with the callback function `runF`, it's possible to pass different `runF` to the same evaluation of ADT, which mean we split the definition and implementation of program.
 This is very useful in test, we can pass the `runF` with real io in `main` but pass the `runF` with mock data in test.